Shivam1303/typify/README.md

 - Custom Express middleware types might need refinement
 - Axios interceptors may require additional typing
 - Date format detection has basic pattern matching

+Do try it out!
+I'm always looking for feedback and suggestions.
+Or let's collaborate for any cool stuff!
+Reach out to me on [linkedin](https://www.linkedin.com/in/shivam-trivedi-ui/)